Curriculum & Instruction

 Probationary teachers shall be formally observed/evaluated by district and/or building administrators at least three times during the year.

-Continuing contract teachers not on high-cycle shall be formally observed/evaluated by Instructional Peer Coaches at least three times during the year.
+Continuing contract teachers not on high-cycle shall be formally observed/evaluated by Instructional Peer Coaches at least two times during the year.

-Continuing contract teachers on high-cycle (once every three years) will be observed/evaluated at least twice by a building and/or district administrator and once by an Instructional Peer Coach.
+Continuing contract teachers on high-cycle (once every three years) will be observed/evaluated at least once by a building and/or district administrator and once by an Instructional Peer Coach.

 ATPPS pairs continuing contract (tenured) teachers with peer coaches who help teachers develop annual goals and action plans that address professional growth and student achievement.
 Throughout the school year, the peer coaches observe and evaluate teachers, then meet with teachers to discuss progress on their goals and provide constructive feedback on their teaching methods and classroom interactions.